Skip to main content

 Through these goals, UC continues to lead the way toward a cleaner, more resilient and more equitable future for all.

-UC has continued to make steady progress toward our sustainability goals over the years, as documented in our annual Sustainability Report.
-One of our primary goals is to be carbon neutral across the UC system by 2025.
+UC has continued to make steady progress toward our sustainability goals over the years, as documented in our annual Sustainability Report

 Tracking UC greenhouse emissions as part of climate protection